June 11

 Cast iron is great for searing because its mass allows it to hang onto heat well.

-Copper Core Cookware Heating Properties (The Specifics)
+Copper Core Cookware Heating Properties

 This is almost exactly what Copper Core cookware provides.
-It has a 0.9mm layer of copper sandwiched between two thin layers of aluminum, equaling just over half of the 1.7mm of aluminum in D3.
+It has a 0.9mm layer of copper sandwiched between two thin layers of aluminum, equaling slightly over half of the 1.7mm of aluminum in D3.

 You may be wondering, doesn't this make Copper Core cookware about the same in performance to D3?